-Confirmation Panels: Departmental Policy on Research Student Supervision
+Confirmation Panels: School Policy on Research Student Supervision

 This policy applies to all PhD and MPhil candidates.